Thottal Poo Malarum: Critical reception

 TSV Hari of Rediff.com described the film as "very ordinary fare," adding that "Sakthi certainly deserved better."
 M Bharat Kumar of News Today called it a "mediocre offering" with "predictable sequences," noting that "the son seems to have delivered the goods well, while the father has failed as a director."
-However, IndiaGlitz described it as a "feel-good youthful entertainer" with an "intelligent screenplay and pacy narration" that is "sure to appease film-buffs."
+Malathi Rangarajan of The Hindu wrote "When the sole mission is to promote the son, everything else pales into insignificance.
+Only that P. Vasu could have been more subtle in his campaign."